 It is estimated that around 1 in every 4 properties bought in Lisbon in 2018 were purchased by foreigners.
-Among European buyers, French, British, Danish, Swedish and Norwegian nationals tend to be the most well-represented.
-From outside Europe, there has been a lot of investment from Americans, Brazilians, Chinese, South African and Middle Eastern buyers.
+Among European buyers, French, British, Danish, Swedish, and Norwegian nationals tend to be the most well-represented.
+From outside Europe, there has been a lot of investment from American, Brazilian, Chinese, South African, and Middle Eastern buyers.

 Is there a property market bubble in Lisbon?

-The rapid rise of the price in real estate in Lisbon has left many wondering whether there is a real estate bubble in Lisbon.
+The rapid rise of property prices in Lisbon has left many wondering whether there is a real estate bubble in Lisbon.
 However, much of the recent increase has come from the resumption of economic growth after a long period of stagnation.